Child Accident Compensation Claim: Can I claim for my son’s injury at school?

 Click accident at school to see the duties on a school to take care of your child’s safety

-2. Making a child accident compensation claim against the child who tripped your son
+2. Making a compensation claim against the child who tripped your son

 It may seem odd to suggest that a injury to minor claim could be made against another child, but you might be interested to learn that sometimes this is possible.

-Very young children cannot be considered negligent in causing an accidents as they are too yound to realise the consequences of their actions, but older children can.
+Very young children cannot be considered negligent in causing an accidents as they are too young to realise the consequences of their actions, but older children can.